Docs

 }

-Exposing the Drag Source API on your Component
+Exposing Drag Source API to a Component

 As the DragSource is an interface, it can also be used as a "mix-in interface", which gives an easy way to add its API to your custom component.
 This useful when you want to reuse the component in many places for drag operations.